cobalt2727/L4T-Megascript/README.md

 - Gman: Contributor
 - Fafabis: Contributor
 - Azkali: Advice, part of Switchroot dev team
-- All the beta testers in the Discord that put up with Cobalt breaking things every other day
+- Beta testers in the Discord that put up with Cobalt breaking things every other day

 ## Do you have a question or an idea about the project?